lvgl/lvgl/docs/details/widgets/bar.rst

 Keys
 ****

-No *Keys* are processed by the object type.
+No *Keys* are processed by the Widget type.

 Learn more about :ref:`indev_keys`.